 is a Buddhist Vajrayana stupa in Central Java, Indonesia.
 Located between the famous ancient 8th Century Buddhist stupas (locally known as candi): Candi Borobudur (2.25 km to the southeast), Candi Mendut (1.85 km to the southwest) and Candi Pawon (1 km to the Southeast).

-The stupa is currently being built on the 20.000 meter square area complex in the Borobudur vicinity, with the completion of the stupa is expected around end of the year 2015.
+The stupa is currently being built on the 20.000 meter square area complex in the Borobudur vicinity, with the completion of the stupa is expected by the end of year 2015.

 The stupa is located at the meeting of the sacred Praga river and Elo river, where the beauty of the nature manifests itself as a sacred mandala, and emanating its outer, inner, and secret spiritual blessings for the practitioners and common people like us to benefit from.

 The stupa is destined to be built on the sacred piece of land (mandala) in Borobudur vicinity to complete what was there during the 8th century era where Vajrayana Buddhism was the main practice of Buddhism.
 Candi Borobudur was constructed between 750 and 825 CE, the peak of the Sailendra dynasty in central Java, when it was under the influence of the Srivijayan Empire.
 The construction has been estimated to have taken 75 years and been completed during the reign of Samaratungga in 825.

 It was around the same era when Padmasambhava brought Buddhism to the land of Tibet and established the Vajrayana Buddhism along with Santarasikta and Vimalamitra.
 Santarasikta was indeed highly regarded Bengal Buddhist scholar from Nalanda, an important place where the Syailendra dynasty had a strong connection to its Buddhism Vajrayana root.